mrmeku/rules_typescript/tools/taze/README.rst

 Example
 ^^^^^^^

 Suppose you have a library that includes a generated .go file.
-Gazelle won't know what imports to resolve, so you may need to add dependencies manually with ``# keep`` comments.
+Taze won't know what imports to resolve, so you may need to add dependencies manually with ``# keep`` comments.